James Tamou: 2021

 Tamou played a total of 19 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

-In round 23 of the 2022 NRL season, Tamou was sent off for dissent in Wests Tigers record 72-6 loss against the Sydney Roosters at the Sydney Cricket Ground.

-Tamou played a total of 19 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.
+In round 23 of the 2022 NRL season, Tamou was sent off for dissent in Wests Tigers record 72–6 loss against the Sydney Roosters at the Sydney Cricket Ground. in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

+2023

+Tamou signed a one-year deal to return to the North Queensland Cowboys for the 2023 NRL season, playing his first game off the bench in the side's round 1 win over the Canberra Raiders.
+Tamou's next appearance came in North Queensland's round 4 win over the Gold Coast Titans, where he scored a try but sustained a lisfranc injury and was sidelined for 21 weeks.

+On 17 August, Tamou announced he had played his final game for the North Queensland club and would retire effective immediately.

+Tamou later signed with the Townsville Blackhawks for the 2024 Queensland Cup Season.